My Year of "Eat Pray Love": Healing Journey or Hocus Pocus?

 At first it seemed that my prayers for healing were answered remarkably swiftly.
 My second stop, and one of my only planned destinations, was a little town in the mountains of North Carolina.
 When I entered it, driving my car alongside the cliffs that abut the river, I felt transported into a dream.
 I gave a reading in an old church that friends of mine from New York had bought and turned into a cultural center and I was incredibly well-received.
 The good company, the good food, the awe-inspiring mountain vistas began to work their magic on me.
 After two and half years of feeling like a deflated inner tube, I began to fill with air.
 I realized how nature, silence and solitude are much more effective than any pharmaceutical prescription for me.
 My heart slowed down; I could hear it and its inner longings.
 So when my friends left to go back to New York, I decided to stay on for a little bit in their house.

-Then as if my joy at recovering my sense of balance wasn't enough, I met a wonderful man.
+Then as if my joy at recovering my sense of balance wasn't enough, I met a wonderful man: a charming red-headed guitar player named Bill.
+He didn't live in the small town I'd found myself in, but an hour away in another small town.
 Like Liz, I had been reluctant to get romantically involved; I wanted to take time to bask in myself, to feel the joy of being Ester again.
-But not only was there the kind of spark that feels difficult to resist, he seemed really caring and compassionate.
+But not only was there the kind of spark that feels difficult to resist, Bill seemed really caring and compassionate.
+He seemed to understand some of the things I'd been through.
+He was a friend of my friends' friend, a musician and poet, part of my community.
+A kindred spirit.
 I understood him to be a good man who had found himself in a tough spot: divorced with a small child he had not planned for, but whom he loved and was doing his best to care for.
 I felt that he'd been hurt, was somewhat bemused by the position he found himself in his life and I identified with his feelings.
 And since I believed so fully that the universe, after two and half years of beating me down somewhat relentlessly was now going to make up for it, I relaxed my rule that I shouldn't get involved and took him as my lover.
 And lordy, what a lover.
 We had that kind of chemistry which just doesn't come along often in life, the kind of chemistry that makes you feel as if there is something deep behind it.
 And although I realized it was a complicated situation (with the ex-wife and the child), it didn't seem like an impossible situation.
 He told me that he was open to whatever happened between us and that things have a way of working out.
 So deciding to take a chance on love, I shifted gears: what was going to be a network of roads across America became a single solitary road.
 It was a dirt and gravel road that led to a cabin in the woods that became, not only my writer's retreat, but our love nest.

 Did I feel pain?
 You better believe it.
 Did I wretch and scream, ask over and over again, "Why me?"
 Uh, huh.
 Did I cry myself to sleep with a bottle, and I'm not talking about warm milk?
 You betcha.
 Was I thrown into some kind of existential crisis?
 Fer real.
 Did I ask for answers?
 Yes.
 Did I get any answers?
 No, but I am still asking.